 Ongoing since 1922, the CIDD program strives to broaden the scope of international exchange, facilitate the international exchange of information and ideas, and reinforce the value of dialogue as a preferred means for resolving international and intercultural differences.

-This fall, NCA’s Committee on International Discussion and Debate (CIDD) is celebrating the 90th anniversary of British women on the tour.
+In Fall 2018, NCA’s Committee on International Discussion and Debate (CIDD) celebrated the 90th anniversary of British women on the tour.
 The 1928 British Women’s Debate Tour took place from November to December of that year, stopping at host institutions such as George Washington University, Bates College, and the University of Kentucky.
 The most popular debate resolutions on the tour were:

 - Resolved, that the popular reading of psychology is undermining morality.